The following are EDEN USA, INCORPORATED (hereinafter referred to only as "Eden USA, Incorporated" or just "EDEN" or "PROVIDER") combined

 You agree to examine the rented items to find them to be in good condition and will return them in

-is not the result of damage or improper use on the part of the renter; PROVIDER will as sole remedy
+that failure is not the result of damage or improper use on the part of the renter; PROVIDER will as sole remedy

 to (you) the renter; replace the defective equipment or refund that portion of the rental charges

 designated for the faulty equipment, or offer a free or discounted rental for another date.